 Accessibility and inclusivity for the Reed community (students, staff, faculty, and visitors) is a campus-wide commitment.
 The goals of the Accessibility Committee are to raise the visibility of disability-related issues on campus and to explore opportunities to improve accessibility through education, research and information sharing.

-2019-2020 Committee Members
+2020-2021 Committee Members

 Committee members serve as liaisons between their offices/departments and Disability & Accessibility Resources.
 If you have a question about accessibility or an idea to make campus more inclusive and accessible, please contact a committee member from the relevant area.
 Members include:

-- Robert Brigham, Event Manager for Conference & Events Planning - As an event manager for the college, I support both Reed community members and the general public in creating an experience at Reed that is memorable, satisfying, safe, and accessible.
+- Robert Brigham, Conference & Events Planning - As an event manager for the college, I support both Reed community members and the general public in creating an experience at Reed that is memorable, satisfying, safe, and accessible.
 Our team strives to address accessibility needs across campus as we approach events management and I operate as the main point of contact for our team.

-- Jess Gibson, Assistant Director of Disability & Accessibility Resources - I work one-on-one with students who are requesting disability-related accommodations at Reed.
+- Jess Gibson, Disability & Accessibility Resources - I work one-on-one with students who are requesting disability-related accommodations at Reed.
 Through an individualized and interactive process we explore possible supports and resources, and determine reasonable and effective accommodations for each student.
 I also meet with students interested in using assistive technologies, such as dictation and speech software, alternative format texts, and note taking apps.

-- Gary Granger, Director of Community Safety
+- Gary Granger, Community Safety

-- Theresa Lowrie, Director of Disability & Accessibility Resources - I am the director of Disability & Accessibility Resources at Reed.
+- Theresa Lowrie, Disability & Accessibility Resources - I am the director of Disability & Accessibility Resources at Reed.
 At DAR we work directly with students, faculty and staff to provide and manage the accommodations process for students at Reed.
 Through a number of diverse campus initiatives, staff and faculty trainings, and campus partnerships, we work to raise awareness and to address possible barriers across campus in efforts to increase accessibility for all in our community.

-- Clea Taylor, Assistant Director of Residence Life for Housing Operations
+- Clea Taylor, Residence Life